shandianchengzi/rt-thread/bsp/Infineon/libraries/IFX_PSOC6_HAL/mtb-pdl-cat1/README.md

 # MTB CAT1 Peripheral Driver Library

 ### Overview
-The Cypress PDL simplifies software development for CAT1A (or PSoC® 6) and CAT1B family of devices.
+The Cypress PDL simplifies software development for CAT1A (or PSoC 6) and CAT1B family of devices.
 The PDL integrates device header files, startup code, and peripheral drivers into a single package.
 The drivers abstract the hardware functions into a set of easy-to-use APIs.
 These are fully documented in the [PDL API Reference Manual](https://infineon.github.io/mtb-pdl-cat1/pdl_api_reference_manual/html/index.html).